Some People, Places, and Things That Will Not Appear in My Next Novel

 Some People, Places and Things That Will Not Appear In My Next Novel is a collection of short fiction by John Cheever, published by Harper and Bros. in 1961.
 These nine short stories first appeared individually in The New Yorker or Esquire magazines.

 These works are included in the collection The Stories of John Cheever (1978), published by Alfred A. Knopf.

 Stories

-The original date of publication and name of the journal appear in parenthesis.:
+The original date of publication and name of the journal appear in parentheses.: